LangGraph-GUI/LangGraph-GUI/README.md

 ## Prerequisites

-Before you start, make sure you have the following software installed on your system:
+Before you start, make sure you have the following software installed on your Linux:

 - Ubuntu related Linux (ex: Mint)
 - nv-docker (for running ollama)